Healthdirect Free Australian health advice you can count on.

 If your baby has a blocked tear duct, it will usually get better without any treatment by the time your baby is about one year old.
 Your doctor or early childhood nurse may show you how to massage your baby's eyes gently, to help empty any discharge out of the duct.

-• Don’t share face washers, towels or make-up with anyone else, to avoid spreading infection between people.
+• Not share face washers, towels or make-up with anyone else.

-• If you wear contact lenses and have a discharge or infection, throw out the lenses and wear glasses for at least a week after your symptoms have disappeared.
+• If you wear contact lenses and have eye discharge throw out your lenses and wear glasses for at least a week after your symptoms have disappeared.

-• Gently clean any eye discharge from your eye area and always wipe from the corner of the eye (nearest the nose) outwards.
+• Gently clean any eye discharge from your eye area.
+Always wipe from the corner of the eye (nearest the nose) outwards.

-• When cleaning your eyes, use a new cotton wool pad soaked in water for each eye, to prevent passing any infection into the other eye.
+• When cleaning your eyes, use a new cotton wool pad soaked in water for each eye.
+This helps to prevent passing any infection into the other eye.

 Learn more here about the development and quality assurance of healthdirect content.